jmdopereiro/totalhrmanagement/README.md

 Also candidates can register and subscribe to those job offers.

+If you need to run a mvn clean package (because you need to enhance the model for example), then you might want to keep your local datastore

 In your local environment the file local_db.bin represents the datastore, and is located under the WEB-INF appengine-generated directory.

 You can generate the directory: